TobiWan1995/fsm-mcp-python-sdk/README.md

 While sampling enables agentic behavior and encapsulated loops within tools, the FSM architecture addresses different architectural challenges:

 1.  **Structural Control vs. Agentic Autonomy:** Sampling relies on the model's agency to select tools in the correct order.
 The FSM approach enforces valid paths at the protocol level.
-A tool that is not valid in the current state is technically unavailable to the client, preventing out-of-order execution by design.
+An artifact that is not valid in the current state is technically unavailable to the client, preventing out-of-order execution by design.
 2.  **Transparency:** In sampling, the process logic is often encapsulated within the implementation of a single tool.
 The FSM approach externalizes the process model, making the allowed states and transitions explicit.
 3.  **Orchestration:** This SDK is designed to compose atomic tools into ordered workflows that can be formally validated for reachability and consistency.